Not obvious scala features for java developers

 }

-2. The save as 1. but returns command output as a string
+within working directory and prints to stdout, then returns exit code. - The save as 1. but returns command output as a string

-3. Equivalent of ls | grep gradle
+ls | grep gradle

 4. Regex

 Scala provides an easy way to work with java RegEx api.
-There’s a class and companion object which hold all this convenience - scala.util.matching.Regex.
+There’s a class and companion object which hold all this convenience - scala.util.matching.Regex

 Find matches